200-176-Great Vocals

 Writer/Composer: Sade Adu / Stuart Matthewman (1992)

-This singer/songwriter’s voice personified the Latin / African rhythms of the mid 1980s until well into the 2000s, covering Jazz / Soul / Pop musical categories.
-She is a British/Nigerian one-of-a-kind, smooth, soft singing contralto, singing notes and phrases in the lowest of tones that go straight into the deep inner thoughts of the Soul, singing about loss and her heartfelt celebration of the unique quality of love.
+This singer / songwriter’s voice personified the Latin / African rhythms of the mid 1980s until well into the 2000s, covering Jazz / Soul / Pop musical categories.
+She is a British / Nigerian one-of-a-kind, smooth, soft singing contralto, singing notes and phrases in the lowest of tones that go straight into the deep inner thoughts of the Soul, singing about the painful loss and her heartfelt celebration of the unique quality of love.
 She captivated the 1980s and 1990s with her moody, breathy, and sultry delivery—sometimes compared to melting butter—her unique style and positive influence definitely put her in a class by herself.
+The R&B selection won the Grammy in 1993 for the Best R&B female recording.
 Listen closely…Gratifyingly Superb!

 183. HELLO YOUNG LOVERS “The King and I” (1965)